Mandroide/gpasb-nvidia2021-track4/README.md

 # NVIDIA AICITY CHALLENGE 2021 - Track 4

+**IMPORTANT**

+This project is just a template.
+It does not contain any working code.
+The development of this project based on the mentioned paper was stopped due to changes of priorities in our team.
+We apologize for the inconvenience.

 ## Good Practices and A Strong Baseline for Traffic Anomaly Detection

 This repository contains a customized source code of Track 4 in the NVIDIA AI City Challenge at CVPR 2021.